Black Widow (Natasha Romanova): 2010s

 Black Widow became more widely known to the public after the character was adapted to film in Iron Man 2 (2010).
 The film's emphasis on her as a spy instead of a superhero influenced how she was portrayed in comics over the following years.
 With the character's popularity came additional publications, such as Black Widow and the Marvel Girls (2010), which was created by Salvador Espin, Veronica Gandini, Takeshi Miyazawa, and Paul Tobin.

 Black Widow received a new volume, beginning with the "Name of the Rose" (2010) story arc.
 It was written by Marjorie Liu and illustrated by Daniel Acuña, the latter creating art influenced by film noir.
 The series was then transferred to writer Duane Swierczynski and artist Manuel Garcia for the "Kiss and Kill" story arc.
 Jim McCann wrote the Widowmaker limited series in 2010 with artist David López.
 The series was a crossover between Black Widow and the ongoing Hawkeye & Mockingbird series.
-Black Widow also appeared as a main character in Secret Avengers.
+Black Widow appeared as a main character in Avengers Assemble, which debuted in 2012 to coincide with the Avengers film.
+She was also a main character in the 2013 Secret Avengers series.

 A new Black Widow series was published under the Marvel Now! branding in 2014, created by Nathan Edmondson and Phil Noto.
 This series returned to Grayson's characterization of Black Widow as more introspective than action-oriented.
 It was the longest running Black Widow series with 20 issues, ending in 2015 with the Secret Wars event.
 Black Widow: Forever Red, a young adult novel featuring the Marvel Cinematic Universe version of Black Widow, was written by Margaret Stohl and released in 2015.

 The next volume of Black Widow was introduced in 2016, written by Mark Waid and illustrated by Chris Samnee.
 These stories followed the lead of the cinematic version, exploring her work with S.H.I.E.L.D. and her experiences in the Red Room.
 Waid's series ran for twelve issues.
 Horror writers Jen and Sylvia Soska wrote a Black Widow miniseries in 2019 with artist Flaviano, and Jody Houser wrote the five issue series Web of Black Widow the same year, with Stephen Mooney as its artist.